teobouvard/igclib/readme.md

 * write native code for distance calculation
 * remember entry start check will not work without a turnpoint inside

+### Optimizer

+* when going out of a concentric turnpoint, optimized point depends on the distance of the pilot from the center, and not only of the angles

 ### Data collection

 * parallellize requests when fetching data
 * merge tasks and tracks

 ### Misc